-- 7.1.9 Lot size for commercial and institutional uses in the Community Core shall be a maximum of 1.21 ha (3.0 acres). - 7.1.10 Commercial development shall be attractively designed, fit with existing development, and address the County's Commercial, Office, and Industrial Design Guidelines and the design requirements of Section 20 and Appendix B. - 7.1.11 Commercial areas shall be designed and oriented in such a way that ensures safe and efficient access from adjacent roadways. - 7.1.12 Commercial development shall provide for convenient, attractive, and efficient pedestrian and bicycle-friendly linkages between building entrances, sites, and, where applicable, adjacent areas. - 7.1.13 All lighting, including security and parking area lighting, shall be designed to limit overall light pollution and sky glow, conserve energy, reduce glare, and minimize light trespass onto surrounding properties. - 7.1.14 Buildings should be oriented toward the public space (e.g. road or sidewalk), with vehicle parking areas located to the side or rear of buildings and away from public frontages. - 7.1.15 The use of fencing should not be permitted, other than for screening of outside storage, garbage bins, or for security purposes, provided the security area is adjacent to the side or rear of the primary building.
+- 7.1.10 Lot size for commercial and business uses in the Community Core shall be a maximum of 3.0 acres. - 7.1.11 Commercial development shall be attractively designed, fit with existing development, and address the County's Commercial, Office, and Industrial Design Guidelines and the design requirements of Section 20 and Appendix B. - 7.1.12 Commercial areas shall be designed and oriented in such a way that ensures safe and efficient access from adjacent roadways. - 7.1.13 Commercial development shall provide for convenient, attractive, and efficient pedestrian and bicycle-friendly linkages between building entrances, sites, and, where applicable, adjacent areas. - 7.1.14 All lighting, including security and parking area lighting, shall be designed to limit overall light pollution and sky glow, conserve energy, reduce glare, and minimize light trespass onto surrounding properties. - 7.1.15 Buildings should be oriented toward the public space (e.g. road or sidewalk), with vehicle parking areas located to the side or rear of buildings and away from public frontages. - 7.1.16 The use of fencing should not be permitted, other than for screening of outside storage, garbage bins, or for security purposes, provided the security area is adjacent to the side or rear of the primary building.